 Neglect may also be shown through emotional signs, e.g. a child may not be receiving the attention they need at home and may crave love and support at nursery.
-They may be clingy and emotional.
 In addition, neglect may occur through pregnancy as a result of maternal substance abuse.